AnIdiotInvests/anidiotinvests.github.io/_posts/2022-04-01-major-life-changes.md

 You can make life changes without reverting to knee-jerk reactions to emotional situations.
 The catch is you need to be in a stable situation first, and that can be insanely hard to do.

-I want to go buy a house, a new car, a better computer, have subscriptions to every streaming service, go on ten vacations, and eat out at Fish City Grill every damn day.
+I want to go buy a house, a new car, a better computer, have subscriptions to every streaming service, go on ten vacations, and eat out at Fish City Grill every day.
 Although I might be able to afford to pay for such a lifestyle as a privileged white dude in the US.
 In the long run, I cannot afford to.

 I don't drop cash on useless stuff unless I have to.
 I want to keep things humble.